 Samar Hassan And Her Siblings Were Returning From The Hospital With Their Parents When Their Car Came Under Rapid Gun Fire By US Soldiers

-The rest of the scene was forever captured by Hondros's camera – from the moment that the six children were taken out of the car, lined up against a wall, and carried into the ambulance that would take them back to the hospital.
+The tragic scene was forever captured by Chris Hondros's camera – from the moment that the six children were taken out of the car, lined up against a wall, and carried into the ambulance that would take them back to the hospital from which they had just came.
 However, it wasn't just the physical wounds that the children would have to endure, but the psychological and emotional impact of having their parents brutally taken from them by the horrors of war.